 Late in the fall two middle school teachers came to my office with a dilemma: “We don’t want to be guilty of grade inflation, but the grading system isn’t fair.
-Sara, for instance, works really hard.
+Holly, for instance, works really hard.
 She always does her homework and participates in class.
 She is actually a great student, but she is math-phobic.
 She keeps failing her tests.
 We don’t know what to do.”

 I asked, “Well, you say she is a great student.
 What does that look like?
 What does ‘participates in class’ look like?”

 “She’s just great at working with others.”

 “Yes, but what does that look like?
 If we can describe it we can measure it, if we can measure it, we can grade it.”

 “…and she asks good questions, and well, it’s her attitude…”

 “But what does a great attitude look like?”

 We decided to include the whole faculty in the discussion, and two meetings later we had a new report card.
 We decided to give two grades—one for “Learning,” another for “Mastery”—and average them.
 Sara might get “F” in mastery, “A” in learning, and a “C” for the course.
 To be rigorous we picked ten observable behaviors and named them “Disciplines of a Learner:”

 - Builds on other people’s ideas

 - Uses mistakes as learning opportunities